Fisher Street Park - Park Relocation Project

 About the Project The City of Raleigh, through the Housing & Neighborhoods Department, is facilitating the development of approximately 150 single-family homes and townhomes in College...

-SCHEMATIC DESIGN PLANS
+PARK DESIGN PLANS

 PLEASE CLICK PLAN IMAGE FOR CLOSE-UP